-Since then, roughly every five years, the federal government reviews the food and farm landscape and renews an enormous omnibus bill, which we call the Farm Bill.
+Since 1933, roughly every five years, the federal government reviews the food and farm landscape and renews this enormous omnibus bill, which we call the Farm Bill.
 A handful of issues usually dominate Farm Bill spending, including nutrition, crop insurance, conservation and commodities (see chart below).
-However, the remaining 1% of spending packs a potent punch, covering many innovative programs that are changing the landscape for American farmers and eaters, and include issues as varied as international trade, rural development, local food systems, beginning farmers, research, forestry, racial equity and more.
-The fate of these program hinges on the 2018 Farm Bill negotiations, where programs could be cut, reduced, reshaped or expanded.
+The remaining 1% of spending packs a potent and increasingly important punch, covering many innovative programs that are changing the landscape for farmers and eaters in the U.S., and include issues as varied as international trade, rural development, local food systems, beginning farmers, racial equity, research, forestry and more.
+The fate of these program hinges on 2023 Farm Bill negotiations, where programs could be cut, reduced, reshaped or expanded.

 Making a Farm Bill

-The Agriculture Committees never start from scratch.
+The Agriculture Committees never start from scratch to create a Farm Bill.
 Each Farm Bill has been built upon the previous one, making both minor and major changes.
-In theory, Congress will approve a new Farm Bill by September 30, 2018, reauthorizing programs needed by many farmers, rural communities and eaters alike.
-If Congress fails to meet that deadline, they’ll vote to temporarily extend the most recent 2014 Farm Bill.
+In theory, Congress will approve a new Farm Bill by September 30, 2023, reauthorizing programs needed by many farmers, rural communities and eaters alike, and authorizing new programs.
+If Congress fails to meet that deadline, they’ll vote to temporarily extend the most recent 2018 Farm Bill.
 Many programs will maintain funding under this temporary fix, but programs that require annual funding approval will be out of luck, and so will the farmers, eaters and communities who depend on them.

-The 2014 Farm Bill was organized into twelve titles, but previous farm bills have contained as many as 25 titles.
-Below we’ll take you through each of the titles from the 2014 bill, keeping in mind that many key issues span multiple titles (e.g. you’ll find dairy and livestock in Titles I and XII, and organic agriculture in Titles III, IV, VII and X).
-We’ll also highlight some example programs and identify debates that are either ongoing in each farm bill cycle, or particularly of note in 2018 Farm Bill negotiations.
+The Agricultural Improvement Act of 2018 was organized into twelve titles, but previous farm bills have contained as many as 25 titles.
+Below we’ll take you through each of the titles from the 2018 bill, keeping in mind that many key issues span multiple titles (e.g., you’ll find dairy and livestock in Titles I and XII, and organic agriculture in Titles III, IV, VII and X).
+We’ll also highlight some example programs and identify debates that are either ongoing in each farm bill cycle, or particularly of note in 2023.

 Title I: Commodities

-The commodities title dates back to the very first farm bill in 1933, and works to ensure that farmers growing major commodities like grains, soybeans, peanuts and so forth stay afloat.
+The commodities title dates to the very first farm bill in 1933, and it works to ensure that farmers growing widely-produced and traded non-perishable crops, like corn, soybeans, wheat and rice—as well as dairy and sugar and crops like wool, mohair and honey—stay afloat.
 The mechanisms this title uses can change according to politics, farmer need and even international markets.

 The removal of traditional price and supply measures coincided with the opening of international markets through the North American Trade Agreement (NAFTA).
 A flood of goods on the market tanked farm prices and huge emergency payments were issued in response.
-Those emergency payments were turned into permanent “direct payments” in successive farm bills, no longer linked to market prices, but instead based on acreage and yield histories for individual farmers.
+Those emergency payments were turned into permanent “direct payments” in successive farm bills, no longer linked to market prices, but instead based the acreage and yield histories of individual farmers.
 As it became politically unpalatable for the government to pay farmers this way, the most recent farm bills introduced “revenue insurance” programs to support farm income.
-Yet these programs have been criticized for having a perverse effect – a huge amount is paid to insure revenue during high-priced years, and very little is spent out to support farmers in low-priced years.
+Yet these programs have been criticized for having a perverse effect—a huge amount is paid to insure revenue during high-priced years, and very little is spent out by these insurance programs to support farmers in low-priced years.

 - Price Loss Coverage (PLC) & Agricultural Risk Coverage (ARC): These insurance-like commodity programs kick in when farmer revenues or crop prices are low.